rapid7/metasploit-framework/db/README.md

 This directory contains the following files:

-- `modules_metadata_base.json`, which  information about all modules within Metasploit.
+- `modules_metadata_base.json`, which contains information about all modules within Metasploit.
 - `schema.rb`, which is auto-generated from the current state of the database schema maintained by Rails ActiveRecord.
   This file is auto-generated from the current state of the database.